92 Terms

 User Research

 User research is the systematic study of your audience's needs, behaviors, and motivations.
-Explore key methods and learn how research drives better product decisions.
+Learn the methods that produce actionable insight.

 UX Research Methods

 Explore the most common UX research methods, from card sorting to usability testing.
-Learn when to use each technique and how to gather actionable user insights.
+Learn which method fits which research question.

 Wireframe